 Dangers of Snorting or Injecting OxyContin

+OxyContin (oxycodone in its generic form) is a powerful pain medication intended for the relief of moderate to severe pain.
+OxyContin falls into the opioid drug classification.
 One of its main ingredients is thebaine, an organic chemical commonly found in opium, according to the Center for Substance Abuse Research (CESAR).
-OxyContin (oxycodone in its generic form) is a powerful pain medication intended for the relief of moderate to severe pain.
 It is unique because of how long its effects last in the body, up to 12 hours, which is helpful for people who suffer from significant pain caused by arthritis, severe injuries, or cancer.

 Because of its classification as a painkiller, OxyContin is included as a Schedule II drug, along with others that have similar effects.
 It also has a high potential for abuse.
 OxyContin can be taken orally in full form, or the pills can be crushed and the resulting powder is then snorted or mixed with liquid and injected.